 Lying adjacent to the pristine Ningaloo Marine Park, the Warroora coast provides a seascape that offers endless opportunities to the visitor.
 Camp along the coast and take a swim, snorkel or fish from your front door!

 Take time out and enjoy all the wildlife the Warroora coast has to offer including dolphins cruising the lagoon and stingrays in the shallows.

-Warroora coast has nine campgrounds which cannot be booked and operate on a first come, first served basis.
-All visitors must register and pay camping fees by eftpos at Warroora Homestead or 14 Mile upon arrival.
+Warroora Coast has 11 campgrounds.
 There are no toilets at any of the campgrounds and visitors must bring a portable chemical toilet.

 Campfires are only permitted seasonally and in designated campgrounds.

 Bookings are essential.

 For more information about camping, read the frequently asked questions.